 Studies show that family therapy is important for both adults and adolescents who are dealing with substance abuse, eating disorders and emotional and behavioral issues.
 It has been found that when the entire family is able to grow, each member is better off.

 In family therapy, the members can work together to resolve a specific issue.
 It can help the family get ready for a life-changing event, such as divorce or remarriage.
 In addition, the role that a family plays in each member’s life is discussed.

 Family therapy helps the members learn their strengths and weaknesses, as well as understand how their particular family plays a vital part in each individual’s life.
 Therapists work with families to help them set goals and strategize ways to solve problems and overcome challenges, improve communication skills among members and, ultimately, make the family stronger.

-The family therapists and counselors at Thriveworks in Bristol, Tennessee have credentials and are professionally licensed.
+The family therapists and counselors at Thriveworks in Bristol, VA have credentials and are professionally licensed.
 They work with families to help settle their differences, learn how to support one another and move forward toward a healthy and happy future.
 Call Thriveworks Bristol at (423) 822-5099 to make an appointment today.